 Picture the scene: It’s been 3 hours.
 You’ve narrowed your selection down to 8 backpacks.
 You want to revisit option number 3, only this time you need to double-check all your spliboarding gear will fit in.
 You take a lap of the shop, like some dickhead from Supermarket Sweep, stuffing Cliff Bars, water bottles, gloves and helmets inside.
 It’s 8:45 pm.
 The retail assistant forces a smile.
 A tear runs down their cheek.
 Welcome to the Golden Age of high street retail.

 In all seriousness, though, finding the perfect fit of backpack can make a huge difference to a day’s snowboarding or splitboarding.
-Get it right, and you can stop worrying about a poorly fitting hip-strap and get back to dwelling on that massive blister under your big toe thanks to your new snowboard boots.
+Get it right, and you can stop worrying about a poorly fitting hip-strap and get back to dwelling on that savage blister under your big toe.

 Get it wrong and you can end up with more serious back problems.
 Not only is lumbar support important, it’s necessary.
 You’ll have the crushing weight of millions of women jumping your bones when you leave the house with a Lowe Alpine backpack on.